GIADS: Definition

 GIADS is the standard ACC System of the GAF TACCS.
 It is operated in the static Control and Reporting Centres (CRC Erndtebrück and CRC Schönewalde) and the deployable CRC (on Holzdorf Air Base) in order to provide Airspace Surveillance, to control Air Force Operations, and to meet the military commitment of the Bundeswehr.

 History

 Up to the year 2000 the standard AC2 System of the GAF TACCS was ARKONA which had been taken over former the former East German Air Force.
 In the time to come it had to be replaced by the successor system GIADS.
 In July 2000 the first GIADS CRC in Schönewalde became operational.
 Since that time GIADS has been improve, further developed and introduced to the other German CRCs (including Deployable CRC).
 By the introduction of GIADS III in 2010/11, the probable final GAF AC2 System's generation might have been procured.

 Prospect

-GIADS lll should be replaced in line with the joint NATO procurement programme by the successor AC2 product, the Air Command and Control System (ACCS).
+GIADS III should be replaced in line with the joint NATO procurement programme by the successor AC2 product, the Air Command and Control System (ACCS).